mine-cetinkaya-rundel/sta101_f15/Sta101_F15_web/syllabus/index.md

 Further details on the projects will be provided as due dates approach.

-Note that you **must complete both projects and score at least 30% of the points on each project in order to pass this class**.
+Note that you **must complete both projects and score at least 30% of total possible points on each project in order to pass this class**.

 * * *